Logo

 Pone declares that Kate Bush is the greatest artist of the past 40 years.

-Kate Bush participated in the first benefit concert in aid of The Prince's Trust in July 1982, at which she sang "The Wedding List" with a backing band composed of Pete Townshend, Phil Collins, Midge Ure, Mick Karn, Gary Brooker, Dave Formula and Peter Hope Evans.
+In July 1982, Kate Bush participated in the first benefit concert in aid of The Prince's Trust, singing "The Wedding List" with a backing band composed of Pete Townshend, Phil Collins, Midge Ure, Mick Karn, Gary Brooker, Dave Formula, and Peter Hope Evans.

 In March 1987, Kate Bush sang "Running Up That Hill" at The Secret Policeman's Third Ball accompanied by David Gilmour.